-Our purchases under the 20-year Megatons to Megawatts program are expected to be completed in 2013.
-After that time, the limited quotas imposed under terms of an international agreement with Russia and U.S. law will increase so that Russia will be able to sell LEU directly into the United States equal to approximately 20% of the U.S. demand from 2014 through 2020, with additional quantities eligible to be imported for use in the initial fueling of new U.S. reactors.
+We expect to complete our purchases under the 20-year Megatons to Megawatts program in 2013.
+After that time, the limited quotas imposed under terms of an international agreement with Russia and U.S. law will increase so that Russia will be able to sell LEU directly into the United States equal to approximately 20% of the U.S. demand from 2014 through 2020, with additional quantities eligible to be imported for use in the initial fueling of new U.S. reactors

-Under the terms of our 2011 supply agreement with TENEX, we will purchase Russian LEU over a 10-year period commencing in 2013.
-Unlike the Megatons to Megawatts program, the quantities supplied under the 2011 supply agreement will come from Russia's commercial enrichment activities rather than from down blending of excess Russian weapons material.
-Under the terms of the supply agreement, the supply of LEU to USEC will increase until it reaches a level in 2015 that includes a quantity of SWU equal to approximately one-half the level currently supplied by TENEX to USEC under the Megatons to Megawatts program.
-Beginning in 2015, TENEX and USEC also may mutually agree to increase the purchases and sales of SWU by certain additional optional quantities of SWU up to an amount equal to the amount we now purchase each year under the Megatons to Megawatts program.
-The LEU that we obtain from TENEX under the 2011 supply agreement will be subject to quotas and other restrictions applicable to commercial Russian LEU that do not apply to LEU supplied to USEC under the Megatons to Megawatts program, which could adversely affect our ability to sell the commercial Russian LEU that we purchase under the new agreement, and absent amendments to the quotas, most of the LEU supplied to us by TENEX under the new agreement will have to be supplied to foreign customers for fabrication into fuel outside the United States.
-Deliveries under the supply agreement are expected to continue through 2022.
+Under the terms of our 2011 supply agreement with TENEX (the "Russian Supply Agreement"), we will purchase Russian LEU over a 10-year period commencing in 2013.
+Unlike the Megatons to Megawatts program, the quantities supplied under the Russian Supply Agreement will come from Russia's commercial enrichment activities rather than from down blending of excess Russian weapons material.
+Under the terms of the agreement, the supply of LEU to USEC will increase until it reaches a level in 2015 that includes a quantity of SWU equal to approximately one-half the level currently supplied by TENEX to USEC under the Megatons to Megawatts program.
+Beginning in 2015, TENEX and USEC also may mutually agree to increase the purchases of SWU by certain additional optional quantities of SWU up to an amount equal to the amount we now purchase each year under the Megatons to Megawatts program.
+The LEU that we obtain from TENEX under the Russian Supply Agreement will be subject to quotas and other restrictions applicable to commercial Russian LEU that do not apply to LEU supplied to USEC under the Megatons to Megawatts program, which could adversely affect our ability to sell the commercial Russian LEU that we purchase under the new agreement.
+Absent amendments to the quotas, most of the LEU supplied to us by TENEX under the new agreement will have to be supplied to foreign customers for fabrication into fuel outside the United States.
+Deliveries under the Russian Supply Agreement are expected to continue through 2022.
 We will purchase the SWU component of the LEU and deliver natural uranium to TENEX for the LEU's uranium component.
-The pricing terms for SWU under the supply agreement are based on a mix of marketrelated price points and other factors.
+The pricing terms for SWU under the agreement are based on a mix of market-related price points and other factors.

-The 2011 supply agreement provides us continued access to an important part of our existing supply mix.
-As we continue to work towards building the ACP, we continue to review structuring options and strategic alternatives to realize long-term shareholder value.
-In that context and subject to compliance with applicable laws and regulations, we and TENEX have agreed to conduct a feasibility study to explore the possible deployment of an enrichment plant in the United States employing Russian centrifuge technology.
+The Russian Supply Agreement provides us continued access to an important part of our existing supply mix and will become increasingly important as we transition Paducah enrichment operations.
+We are currently working on putting in place the logistics needed to implement this contract and adjust to this new source of supply.

+Subject to compliance with applicable laws and regulations, we and TENEX have agreed to conduct a feasibility study to explore the possible deployment of an enrichment plant in the United States employing Russian centrifuge technology.
 Any decision to proceed with such a project would depend on the results of the feasibility study and would be subject to further agreement between the parties and their respective governments.